15 Network Models and Connectivity

 - The WUCT is a simple, flexible framework for quantifying the connectivity of watersheds and potential improvements through restoration actions

-- The adaptability of the framework is a primary strength of the tool, but this flexibility could also leads to significant variation in its application.
+- The adaptability of the framework is a primary strength of the tool, although this flexibility could also leads to significant variation in its application.